Albin-Rohde/open-home-server/README.md

 easy way to this without getting a shell on the container and doing it manually.
 So it will not be a part of the compose file.
 I would regardless put firewall rules to only allow 80, 443 and ssh from within lan subnet.
 So the password wont be critical anyhow.

+### Nodered
+Adding nodered to the project and starting it is quiet straight forward.
+However, connecting it to ha takes a few steps i found a usefull guide [here](https://sequr.be/blog/2022/09/home-assistant-container-part-5-node-red/).
+The guide describes setting up "panel_iframe".
+Something i tried but didnt find that useful.
+Node-red flows tend to take up some screen space, i did not see the point in showing it iframed within ha.

+Don't forget to create the node-red directory before starting the container for the first time, since docker won't be able to mapp the volume, it'll throw an error.